 In light of the broad challenges (Figure 5) in the state of Michigan and nationally, the MI-LSAMP intensified its efforts and expanded its scope to include nine community colleges during Phase II (2010-2015).
-Collaborating and partnering with the selected nine community colleges will significantly increase the number of enrolled

-Michigan College, Lansing Community College, Macomb Community College, Muskegon Community College, Washtenaw Community College and Wayne County Community College District also have as part of their mission to educate those who were not adequately prepared in high school for the rigors of a 4-year institution and providing workforce training.
+Collaborating and partnering with the selected nine community colleges will significantly increase the number of enrolled students who have the potential to earn STEM baccalaureate degrees.
+Community colleges are becoming the preferred starting point for many students who would, under better economic conditions, chose to attend 4-year universities.
+The nine community colleges, Grand Rapids Community College, Kalamazoo Valley Community College, Kellogg Community College, Lake Michigan College, Lansing Community College, Macomb Community College, Muskegon Community College, Washtenaw Community College and Wayne County Community College District also have as part of their mission to educate those who were not adequately prepared in high school for the rigors of a 4-year institution and providing workforce training.
 As a consequence of this level of access and opportunity, community colleges enjoy greater diversity than 4-year institutions.

-Figure 5: Michigan community college enrollment and appropriations light of the economic challenges (Figure 5) in the state of Michigan and nationally, the MI-LSAMP intensified its efforts expanded its scope to include nine community colleges during Phase 11 (2010-2015).Collaborating and partnering with the selected nine community colleges will increase significantly the number of enrolled students who have the potential to earn STEM baccalaureate degrees.
+Figure 5: Michigan community college enrollment and appropriations light of the economic In challenges (Figure 5) in the Michigan state of and nationally, the MI-LSAMP intensified its efforts and expanded its scope to include nine community colleges during Phase Ш (2010-2015).Collaborating and partnering with the selected nine community colleges will significantly increase the number of enrolled students who have the potential to earn STEM baccalaureate degrees.
 Community colleges are becoming the preferred starting point for many students who would, under better economic conditions, chose to attend 4-year universities.
 The nine community colleges, Grand Rapids Community College, Kalamazoo Valley Community College, Kellogg Community College, Lake Michigan College, Lansing Community College, Macomb Community College, Muskegon Community College, Washtenaw Community College and Wayne County Community College District also have as part of their mission to educate those who were not adequately prepared in high school for the rigors of a 4-year institution and providing workforce training.
 As a consequence of this level of access and opportunity, community colleges enjoy greater diversity than 4-year institutions.